2005 Checker Auto Parts 500

 The 2005 Checker Auto Parts 500 was a NASCAR Nextel Cup Series stock car race held on November 13, 2005 at Phoenix International Raceway in Avondale, Arizona.
-Contested over 312 laps on the 1-mile (1.609 km) asphalt oval, it was the thirty-fifth race of the 2005 Nextel Cup Series season.
+Contested over 312 laps on the 1 mi asphalt oval, it was the thirty-fifth race of the 2005 NASCAR Nextel Cup Series.
 Kyle Busch of Hendrick Motorsports won the race.

 Background

-Phoenix International Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
+Phoenix International Raceway – also known as PIR – is a 1 mi, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
 The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
 PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
 The raceway is currently owned and operated by International Speedway Corporation.

 The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi interior layout.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

 Summary

-The Checker Auto Parts 500 was held November 13 at Phoenix International Raceway.
-Denny Hamlin, who hadn't competed in a full season in Nextel Cup at the time, won the pole.
-The race was surrounded by controversy when defending champion Kurt Busch was cited for reckless driving and was reported by a cop to have "had the whiff of alcohol", although he was below the legal limit of .008 in Arizona, when it was discovered Kurt Busch actually had .0018 in alcohol.
-Due to his actions, he was suspended by Roush Racing for the rest of the season, and Kenny Wallace took the wheel of the 97 car.
+Denny Hamlin, in his sixth career Nextel Cup Series start, took his first pole position for Joe Gibbs Racing.
+The race was surrounded by controversy when defending champion Kurt Busch was cited for reckless driving and was reported by a cop to have "had the whiff of alcohol," although he was below the legal limit of .008 in Arizona, with a recorded value of .0018.
+Due to his actions, he was suspended by Roush Racing for the rest of the season, and Kenny Wallace took the wheel of the No. 97 car.
 Ironically, his brother Kyle won the race, and in victory lane, he criticized the media for their handling of the case.

-Jerry Robertson would make his only NASCAR Nextel Cup Series start in this event.
+Jerry Robertson made his only NASCAR Nextel Cup Series start in this event.